A worker separates cans and bottles at a cash for containers workshop

 The City of Swan covers an area of 1,042 square kilometres and contains three distinct landforms – the Swan Coastal Plain, Darling Plateau and Dandaragan Plateau.

 The City has some of the most significant communities of flora and fauna in the metropolitan area and it is this biological heritage that the City is looking to maintain, enhance and sustain.
-Our commitment to the management of Swan’s biodiversity is addressed in our Local Biodiversity Strategy.(open in new window)
+Our commitment to the management of Swan’s biodiversity is addressed in our draft Local Biodiversity Action Plan.

 One of the biggest threats to our natural environment is land clearing.
 Other threats include arson, off road vehicles, overgrazing, diseases such as Dieback, fire wood collection, chemical run-off and illegal dumping.